-1. Developing, implementing and auditing Unit Action Plans when appropriate;

-2. Assisting the Office of Equal Opportunity, Access and Title IX Coordination in developing and meeting coordinated goals and objectives within their respective areas;

-goals and objectives within their respective areas;

-3. Communicating unit goals and objectives to administrators responsible for affirmative action and equal employment opportunity;

-4. Assisting with reporting procedures required by the University's Affirmative Action Plan;
+- 1. Developing, implementing, and auditing Unit Action Plans when appropriate; - Assisting the Office of Equal Opportunity, Access, and Title IX Coordination in developing and meeting coordinated goals and objectives within their respective areas; - 3.
+Communicating unit goals and objectives to administrators responsible for affirmative action and equal employment opportunity; - 4.
+Assisting with reporting procedures required by the University's Affirmative Action Plan; and - 5.
+Assuming responsibility for sensitizing administrators regarding their obligations to affirmative action, equal opportunity, and cultural diversity.

-and
+F. Deans, Directors, and Chairs

-- 5. Assuming responsibility for sensitizing administrators regarding their obligations to affirmative action, equal opportunity, and cultural diversity. - F. Deans, Directors and Chairs